squeak-smalltalk/squeak.org/_pages/development_process.md

 This repository is intended as dropbox.
 It is world-readable *and* world-writable.
 Everyone is encouraged to contribute code here.
 Code that the community, after discussion, accepts as fitting will be moved to the *trunk*.

-If contributions do not work or are deemed unfitting, they are moved to **[The Treated Inbox](http://source.squeak.org/treated)** for future reference:
+If contributions do not work, are deemed unfitting, or become obsolete for another reason, they are moved to **[The Treated Inbox](http://source.squeak.org/treated)** for future reference:

 * <http://source.squeak.org/treated>